Insurgency: Osinbajo assures ICC of Nigeria’s support – The Sun Nigeria

 “Again, let me say that Nigeria is committed to our obligations and the process under the Rome Statute; we are strong supporters of the Statute and the work of the ICC.”

-Bensouda, on her part, noted that since the court had started the preliminary examination.
-“We have had full cooperation and support from the Nigerian government and authorities; we have also engaged as much as possible.”
+Bensouda, on her part noted that since the Court started the preliminary examination, “we have had full cooperation and support from the Nigerian government and authorities, we have also engaged as much as possible.”

 Leave a Reply